-This page offers sample guidance that an academic department could provide to faculty candidates asked to submit an EDI Statement.
+This page offers guidance to faculty candidates asked to submit an EDI Statement.
 More information about EDI Statements can be found in our corresponding FAQ document.

 To gain a better sense of how UCLA thinks about “equity,” “diversity,” and “inclusion,” please read UCLA’s faculty hiring guide: Searching for Excellence (at 4-6).

-Note: The sample contributions outlined below are offered simply as examples.
-The range of teaching, research, professional activity, and university and public service initiatives in which a faculty candidate might engage is broad and wide.
+Note: The sample contributions provided below are offered simply as examples.
+The range of teaching, research, and service initiatives that promote equity, diversity, and inclusion are broad and wide.
 Additional examples are available in Searching for Excellence at Appendix A.

 - Contributions to pedagogies addressing different learning styles, for example: